 - 4.0 Good quality management, effective systems and controls, and well-defined strategy are essential ingredients for a successful entity. - 4.1 Organizational Structure: The assessment of management starts with PACRA conducting an in-depth analysis of organizational structure of the entity.
 On a standalone basis, PACRA looks into the hierarchal structure, reporting line, dependence of the management team on one or more persons, coherence of the team.
 However, PACRA also places the organizational structure in the entity's relative universe for comparison in order to form opinion of optimal structure within the sector in context of its complexity.

-4.2 Management Team: Analysis of management includes evaluating experience profile of key individuals, management's track record to date, in terms of building up sound business mix, maintaining operating efficiency and strengthening the entity's market position.
-Although judgment about management is subjective, performance of entity over time provides a more objective measure.
+Number of management committees are established to monitor performance and assure the adherence to the policies and procedures.
+PACRA measures the effectiveness of the entity by forming an opinion on the quality of management committees. - 4.2 Management Team: Analysis of management includes evaluating experience profile of key individuals, management's track record to date, in terms of building up sound business mix, maintaining operating efficiency and strengthening the entity's market position.
+Although judgment about management team is subjective, performance of the entity over time provides a more objective measure.
 PACRA analyses the quality and credibility of management's strategy, examining plans for internal or external growth.
-When evaluating future plans, significant credit is given for delivering on past projections and sticking to strategies.
+Loss of key personnel, particularly members of senior management, can have potentially adverse effects on overall standing of the entity relative to peers.
+Hence, HR turnover is reviewed to determine the stability of critical staff, with particular focus on key departments.
+Similarly, dependence of the management team on one or more persons is considered risky.
+In addition, the entity's human resource policies are also reviewed to gauge its emphasis on retaining and recruiting vital staff.

-Field Staff: In case of General Insurance, the mid- and low-tier staff is critical in maintaining a strong asset quality as they hold the relationship with the policy holder and any misconduct on their part may cost deterioration to the institution's credit quality.
+Field Staff: In case of General Insurance, the mid- and low-tier staff is critical in maintaining a strong asset quality as they hold the relationship with the policy holder and any misconduct on their part may cost deterioration to the entity's credit quality.
 Thus their ability to retain good field staff is considered important while assessing human resource management.
 Moreover, PACRA attempts to understand the client's staffing policies, local language ability of staff dealing with prospects and policy holders, and their training on social aspects, particularly important to the area of their operations.